Generic Name: etonogestrel (implant) (e toe noe JES trel)

 What should I avoid while taking etonogestrel implant?

-Do not smoke while using etonogestrel implant, especially if you are older than 35.
-Smoking can increase your risk of blood clots, stroke, or heart attack caused by etonogestrel implant.
+Do not smoke while using etonogestrel implant, especially if you are older than 35 years of age.

 Etonogestrel implant will not protect you from sexually transmitted diseases--including HIV and AIDS.
 Using a condom is the only way to protect yourself from these diseases.